dparo/master-thesis.tex/README.md

-# A Branch-and-CUt based Pricer algorithm for tackling the Capacitated Vehicle Routing Problem
+# A Branch-and-Cut based Pricer algorithm for tackling the Capacitated Vehicle Routing Problem

 This repository contains the LaTeX source code for the master degree thesis in Computer Engineering of Davide Paro, presented at the University of Padua in Year 2022.

-The C source code implementation can be found at this [Github repo](https://github.com/dparo/master-thesis) instead:
+The associated C source code implementation can be found at this [Github repo](https://github.com/dparo/master-thesis).

 # Cloning the repository